kd8bny/LiMEaide/README.md

 sudo yum install python3-paramiko
 ```
 #### LiME
 In order to use LiME you must download and mv the source into the **LiMEaide/tools** directory.
 Make sure the the LiME folder is named **LiME**.
-The full path shold be as follows:
+The full path should be as follows:
 NOTE: If you would like to build Volatility profiles, you must use my forked version of LiME.
 This provides debugging symbols used by dwarfdump.
 ```
 LiMEaide/tools/LiME